 Pioneer Midwest uses a Wintersteiger Race Series machine that uses digital programming.
 This means we can recreate the same structure easily.
 Our machine is used only for Nordic skis and uses a Nordic specific stone and diamond for structuring the skis.

 Our grind menu is simple to reflect how things are often done on the World Cup.
 KISS applies (keep it simple …) There is no sense in having complex structures on your skis that only work in niche conditions.
 In very general terms… cold snow, cold structure; warm snow, warm structure.
-Classic structures are generally linear in nature and skate grinds tend to be crossing.
+As seen below, snow crystals can vary depending on both temperature and humidity Classic structures are generally linear in nature and skate grinds tend to be crossing.
 The reason is classic skis are always in motion when they interact with snow whereas skate skis are battling static release so the structure needs to be shallower and crossing to help the skis feel “free” Our structures are clean, efficient and take hand structure very well.

-$70: includes all pre and post grind work.
-Wax service including hot box and base hardening extra
+$80: includes all pre and post grind work.
+Grind service includes hot box.
+Base hardening extra, see waxing services

 --Current Grind Special May 2019 - $70 Includes: cleaning, hot box, race hardening--

 Generally we have a 4 day turn around on ski grinding in-season.
 Below is a tentative grinding schedule to help you plan out when you need to drop your skis off if you want to have them ready by a certain date.
 We can take skis in on any date.